donaldboulton/gatsby-starter-basic-instructions/README.md

 This is a Gatsby Starter with everything you need for a professional website.
+GatsbyJs version 4.3.0

 - Correct Per-Page Meta/SEO using `react-helmet`
 - GDPR with `gatsby-plugin-gdpr-cookies` and `react-cookie-consent`